Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 # Speech-Controlled-3D-Hand
-in this project we create an algorithm which records, trains and controls by speech a 3D printed hand.
+in this project we create an algorithm which records and trains a neural network, and controls by speech a 3D printed prosthetic hand.

 # Requirements
-this project was on a windows 10, Python 3 environment using anaconda. to run this project we suggest you download and run the txt file we provide.
+this project was on a windows 10 pc and ran in a Python 3 environment using anaconda. to run this project we you will need to following libraries:

+run "pip install *library name*" for each library mentioned.

 # collect data and train the model
 we suggest running the code on the anaconda prompt.